91青青草

 He recalls the distinct summer atmosphere on campus:

-鈥淒uring my first year, campus was so quiet鈥攅ven the ventilation system seemed to go on vacation in July.鈥
+鈥淒uring my first year, campus was so quiet鈥攊t seems as if the ventilation system goes on holiday.鈥

 But within that calm, students were learning to collaborate in diverse teams, solve real-world problems, and take the first steps into their professional careers.